 - Material: Zirconium Alloy

 - Spacing Grid.
 Ensures an exact guiding of the fuel rods.
-Spacing grids are welded onto the guide tubes and ensure, by means of springs and dimples, fuel rod support, and spacing.
-They may carry vanes, allowing improved mixing of fluid streams, thus enhancing the assembly’s thermal–hydraulic performance.
+Spacing grids are welded onto the guide tubes and ensured, by means of springs and dimples, fuel rod support, and spacing.
+They may carry vanes, allowing improved mixing of fluid streams, thus enhancing the assembly’s thermal-hydraulic performance.

 - Guide thimble Tubes.
 A vacant tube for control rods or incore instrumentation.
 The absorber rods in the control clusters slide within the guide tubes.